-Ube latte is a total elevation with a creamy, purple, ube-infused coffee.
-It offers a unique blend of earthy, vanilla, and coconut sweetness.
+This Ube Latte recipe is creamy, earthy, vanilla-ish, and infused with the Philippines flavor of ube!
+It offers a unique blend of ube with coconut sweetness, making it one of the best ube latte recipes out there.
 Learn how to make ube latte at home to skip the lines, save some money, and add it to your weekly coffee morning rotation.
+Remember, it’s pronounced ooh-bey and not oob!
+Now let’s get into it.

 Table of contents